Student Engagement

 or

-2. The information held by the faculty relating to your attendance and/or engagement is incomplete or inaccurate, and you were not in a position to correct this information at an earlier stage.
-You need to present evidence of this
+2. That the information held by the faculty relating to your attendance and/or engagement is incomplete or inaccurate, and you were not in a position to correct this information at an earlier stage.

 Evidence requirements